lilyshellhammer/notes_public/AlgoQResponses.md

 }
 ```
 If we want to move a shape inside another shape if part of the first shape's area is not contained, we could use [fast sweeping or fast marching](http://brickisland.net/diagrams/2018/06/17/methods-to-find-distance-between-arbitrary-shapes-in-penrose-a-comparison-of-fast-methods-for-solving-the-eikonal-equation/).
-There is another way of moving objects closer that could be considered slightly hacky, but does the job well enough
-*** DO i include this if it isn't about BVH?

 ## Tangency
 See [Closest Distance](#closest-distance) for background.
 To determine tangency, we will need to delve deeper than just a BVH solution, as tangency relies on boundaries touching at one point and the slope of both boundaries being the same at that point.
 The slope of the lines is something that can't be exactly calculated using BVH's but we have the building blocks to tell if the points are touching.
 Closest distance gives us a value for how close two objects are regardless of position but if we use these two functions in tandem I can see issues with enforcing tangency.
 Because closest distance returns more than one bboxes it could be expensive finding the closest point and if you have multiple equidistant points, which direction do you move an object toward?
 We can also force objects to overlap using [area intersection](#area-intersection) and then move the shapes to only be touching in one spot and rotated so the slopes at the points that are touching are equal.
 Without the black box method for how we will solve tangency between two leaf nodes I don't know which solution is best.
+This question needs more time to find an adequate answer.

 ```
 findTangency (a, b)
   if they intersect
-    intersect place = intersects(a.bvh, b.bvh)
+    intersect places = intersects(a.bvh, b.bvh)
     call black box tangency solver between the overlapping nodes

 // What to do when there are multiple overlapping leaf nodes?
 Choose one and find a local minima?